1. Introduction

 4.3 Analysis

-Autoregressive drift is the central challenge.
-The flat baseline predicts the next frame reasonably (0.040) but degrades to 1.239 by frame 30 — a 31× increase.
-Single-resolution attention is insufficient for multi-second coherence.
+Autoregressive drift remains the central challenge.
+The flat baseline predicts the next frame well (0.087) but degrades to 0.900 by frame 30 — a 10× increase.
+Even with a large and diverse training corpus, single-resolution attention cannot maintain multi-second coherence.

 The two architectures are complementary.
-The HTT produces a single deterministic trajectory, frame by frame — suitable for real-time applications.
-The diffusion model produces a distribution over possible futures in batch — suitable for offline analysis and uncertainty quantification.
+The HTT produces a single deterministic trajectory, frame by frame — suitable for real-time applications where latency matters.
+The diffusion model produces a distribution over possible futures in batch — suitable for offline analysis, uncertainty quantification, and any setting where prediction quality outweighs latency.

 5. What the Model Learns